NIH support of graduate training in Biology

 The goal of our NIH-sponsored training program is to prepare the next generation of biological/biomedical scientists to be innovators and leaders in research and education.

-Our training activities are designed to educate our students to:
+Our specific training objectives are to:

-- Be ethical decision makers
+- Prepare our students to be ethical decision makers

 - Teach and provide practice in effective written and oral scientific communication

 - Provide students with instruction and experience teaching and mentoring younger students

 - Mentor our students to become effective and rigorous researchers in the laboratory